tohidhanfi20/Assignment-1/README.md

 # Assignment 5 Explain this following bash script:
 Here i have explained the given bash script in the precised manner link :- https://github.com/tohidhanfi20/Assignments/blob/main/assignment%205.docx

+# Assignment 7 Create your own new custom VPC
+I have created my own custom vpc and i have divided the CIDR ip address into 3 subnets and made an internet gateway IGW and using that subnet and my custom vpc i have configured my ec2 instance using that.
+Here i provide my screenshot of execution link:-